piyoki/neovim-server/README.md

 yay -S nerd-fonts-droid-sans-mono
 ```

-**NOTE:** if your current browser cannot load the `font` and the `icon`, you may manually apply the configuration to the wetty window located on the upper right corner:
+**NOTE:** if your current browser cannot load the `font` and the `icon`, you may manually apply the configuration to the wetty configuration window located on the upper right corner:

 ```json
 {